 - PSAA 621 or ECON 607 (3 hrs)

-- General Electives = 9 hours can count
+- General Electives: potential 9 hrs can count

 MPSA Degree Requirements

-Admitted students will be enrolled in Bush School graduate courses with an undergraduate classification (U4) during their fourth year and will be reclassified as degree-seeking master’s students (G7) upon completing 120 credit hours.
-This will normally occur at the start of the fall semester of year five.
+Admitted students will be enrolled in Bush School graduate courses with an undergraduate classification (U4) during their fourth year and will be re-classified as degree-seeking master’s students (G7) prior to the start of the fall semester of year five.

-Five-year students will be required to complete the same 2-year, 48-hour curriculum as regularly admitted MPSA students.
-The curriculum combines eight common core courses, two track core courses, two track electives, and four approved electives.
-Students choose the Public Policy Analysis (PPA) track and are encouraged to create their own area of interest or to select from one of our elective concentrations (see https://bush.tamu.edu for options).
-A noncredit-bearing professional internship is also completed in the summer between the first and second years for those without substantive professional experience.
-A capstone project for a “real world” client in year two caps the experience.
+Five-year students are required to complete the same 2-year, 48-hour curriculum as other MPSA students.
+The curriculum combines ten core courses with six electives.
+Students choose the Public Policy Analysis (PPA) track and are encouraged to select from one of our options or create their own area of interest.
+A non-credit bearing professional internship is also completed in the summer between the first and second years for those without substantive professional experience.
+A capstone project for a “real world” client in the final two semesters caps the learning experience.

-Economics majors who have at least a 3.25 GPA and who will have taken all of their prerequisite courses and otherwise completed 102 hours by the fall of their fourth year (meaning you have the summer before entry to complete any required hours) will be eligible to apply for the 5-year program in their junior year.
-Admission criteria for the 5-year program will be the same as for other students.
-Applicants will submit the same support materials, with the exception of an internal 3+2 application found on the Bush School website; this is in place of the UniCAS application and portal, so no app fee is charged.
-Detailed app instructions are online under Admissions.
+Economics majors who have at least a 3.25 GPA and who will have taken all of their prerequisite courses and otherwise completed 102 hours by the fall of their fourth year (meaning you have the summer before entry to complete any required hours) will be eligible to apply for the 3+2 program in their junior year.
+Admission criteria for the 3+2 program will be the same as for other students.
+Applicants will submit the same support materials, with the exception of an internal 3+2 application found on the Bush School website (this is in place of the GradCAS application and portal, so no app fee is charged).
+Detailed app instructions are online.

-Students who choose not to finish the MPSA degree after being admitted to the 5-year degree program may exit the program at any time.
-Completed MPSA courses will be applied to their bachelor’s degree in economics, as appropriate.
-Failure to complete the MPSA program will in no way impede their ability to attain a bachelor’s degree in economics when the requirements for that degree are completed.
+Students who choose not to finish the MPSA degree after starting the 3+2 program may exit the program at any time.
+Completed Bush School courses will be applied to their bachelor’s degree in economics, as appropriate.
+Failure to complete the MPSA program will in no way impede a student’s ability to attain a bachelor’s degree when the requirements for that degree are completed.

-Those who pursue the 5-year program will receive both Texas A&M degrees upon completion of the entire program, earning their BA/BS in Economics and their Master of Public Service and Administration at the end of their second year in the Bush School.
-Although they earn both degrees, students will only participate in their MPSA graduation ceremony.
+Those who pursue the 3+2 program will receive both Texas A&M degrees upon completion of the entire program, earning a B.A./B.S. in Economics and a Master of Public Service and Administration at the end of their second year in the Bush School.
+Although they earn both, students will only walk for their MPSA graduation.

 - PSAA 601: Foundations of Public Service **